Terry Jacks: "Seasons in the Sun"

-Seasons in the Sun was intended for the Beach Boys with Jacks as the recording producer.
+"Seasons in the Sun" was intended for the Beach Boys with Jacks as the recording producer.
 After the group decided not to release it, Jacks decided to record it himself on his own record label, Goldfish Records, in 1973.
 It became the largest-selling international single by a Canadian artist at that time, selling 14 million copies worldwide.
 It earned Jacks two Juno Awards and became one of the biggest-selling Canadian singles of all time.

 The song was based on Rod McKuen's 1965 re-write of "Le moribond", originally by Belgian singer Jacques Brel from 1962.
 For his version, Jacks made some modifications to the lyrics, which combined with McKuen's changes resulted in a work that bears little resemblance to Brel's original in tone, substance, and poetry.
-In Germany, the UK, and the United States, Jacks's rewrite was released on Bell Records, and the song went to #1.
+In Germany, the UK, and the United States, Jacks's rewrite was released on Bell Records, and the song went to number-one.
 In Canada, it was released on Jacks's own label, Goldfish Records, and distributed by London Records Canada.

-Jacks later released "If You Go Away" (another McKuen adaptation of a Jacques Brel song, titled "Ne Me Quitte Pas"), which reached #8 in the UK and #24 in Germany, and a cover of Kevin Johnson's "Rock 'N' Roll (I Gave You the Best Years of My Life)", both of which had more success in Canada but also made the Billboard Hot 100 chart in the U.S. He wrote and recorded a number of other songs, and went on to produce for many artists, including "Crazy Talk" and "There's Something I Like About That" for Chilliwack, from their album Riding High.
+Jacks later released "If You Go Away" (another McKuen adaptation of a Jacques Brel song, titled "Ne Me Quitte Pas"), which reached number 8 in the UK and number 24 in Germany, and a cover of Kevin Johnson's "Rock 'N' Roll (I Gave You the Best Years of My Life)", both of which had more success in Canada but also made the Billboard Hot 100 chart in the U.S. He wrote and recorded a number of other songs, and went on to produce for many artists, including "Crazy Talk" and "There's Something I Like About That" for Chilliwack, from their album Riding High.

 Jacks produced two songs for Nana Mouskouri: "Scarborough Fair" and "Loving Arms" in 1976.
-He produced the Vancouver top 10 hit "Country Boy Named Willy" for Spring on London Records (#38 Canada), and Valdy's original version of "Rock and Roll Song" (b/w sometime "Sunday Morning").
+He produced the Vancouver top 10 hit "Country Boy Named Willy" for Spring on London Records (number 38 Canada), and Valdy's original version of "Rock and Roll Song" (b/w sometime "Sunday Morning").
 The record was scheduled for release on London Records but was re-recorded in Los Angeles with another producer when Valdy signed a recording contract.
 He also spent a lot of time with Buddy Knox in the 1970s and produced a single for him with two songs: "Me and You" (written by Jacks) and the George Jones song "White Lightnin'"; the single remains unreleased.
 Jacks also went on to produce a number of other artists in the 1980s and 1990s, including DOA, who recorded a punk rock version of "Where Evil Grows".